101space/sunset-septics/README.md

-# Sunset Septics - Interactive Septic System Guide
+# Sun Set Landscaping - 3D Septic System Visualization

-A modern, interactive website for Sunset Septics showcasing septic system services, educational resources, and professional expertise in septic system maintenance and installation.
+An interactive 3D visualization of a septic system, built with React Three Fiber and Three.js.
+This project showcases the components and functionality of a conventional septic system in an engaging and educational way.

 ## Features

-- Interactive 3D septic system visualization
+- Interactive 3D model of a conventional septic bed
-- Comprehensive resource library with official guidelines
-- Professional services showcase
-- Photo gallery of completed projects
-- Educational content about septic system care
+- Detailed visualization of system components:
-- Contact information and service area details
+  - Septic tank with cutaway view
+  - Distribution box
+  - Drainage field with perforated pipes
+  - Soil layers (topsoil, gravel, sand)
+- Camera controls for rotation, zoom, and pan
+- Hover labels for component identification
-- Responsive design for all devices
+- Responsive design for desktop and mobile
-- Dark mode support
+- Sunset-themed lighting and materials
+- Loading screen with progress indicator

 ## Prerequisites